wjenh/pidp1-mods/Docs/UsingDCS2.md

 **Note**: The current memory bank is honored in all calls that are passed 12-bit addresses, so DCS2 can be used in extended memory mode.

+**Warning**: The mnemonics below are directly from the DEC documentation, but notice there is an *rcr* instruction.
+That conflicts with the rcr that is rotate-combined-right.
+Keep that in mind.
+The include files provided with m1pp use rchr instead.

 All are implemented via a single IOT, 22 as mentioned.
 The following IOT commands are supported: